robin-rpr/calos/doc/clearly-image.rst

 * a standard tarball with one top-level directory

-If the imported image contains Charliecloud metadata, that will be imported unchanged, i.e., images exported from :code:`ch-image` builder storage will be functionally identical when re-imported.
+If the imported image contains Charliecloud metadata, that will be imported unchanged, i.e., images exported from :code:`clearly image` builder storage will be functionally identical when re-imported.

 .. warning::